bloxstreet/support/staff-information/policies.md

 ## Alternate Account Policy
 {:.text-red-300}
-Staff members may use alternate accounts to become a Customer, LR, or MR. However, staff members may not obtain HR in any way on an alternate account.
-Players who are server banned, blacklisted, or permanently banned and use an alternate account will be punished.
+Staff members may use alternate accounts to roleplay as a Customer, LR, or MR. However, staff members may not obtain an HR rank in any way on an alternate account.
+Failure to abide by BloxStreet's guidelines on an alternate account will result in consequences for both accounts.
+Additionally, players who use an alternate account to bypass a blacklist or permanent ban will be permanently banned.